 In this session, Mierop explains how Smart Answers, a Lucidworks Fusion add-on, uses deep learning to understand relationships between words and extract contextual meaning.
 This enables your chatbot to produce relevant, opportune responses to customer questions.
 Smart Answers can be embedded into any chatbot framework that’s capable of making a call to an external system (including Google Dialogflow and Rasa among many others).

-Smart Answers’ flexibility also allowed it to be embedded directly into query responses, and displayed next to products, images, or in the HTML.
+Smart Answers’ flexibility also allows it to be embedded directly into query responses, and displayed next to products, images, or in the HTML.

 Where Are Answers Sourced?

 Smart Answers ingests data from multiple sources, including FAQ documents, user reviews, support manuals, online glossaries, product details, attribute information, and more.
 Question/answer pairs are created by parsing out items such as header tags and the paragraphs beneath them.